John Allen Hendricks, Ph.D.

 Office: Boynton 301B

-Dr. Hendricks has published five books about the topic of social media/new media technologies and media and politics.
-They include: The Palgrave Handbook of Global Radio (2012), Social Media: Usage and Impact (2011), Techno Politics in Presidential Campaigning: New Voices, New Technologies, and New Voters (2011), Communicator-in-Chief: How Barack Obama Used New Media Technology to Win the White House (2010), The Twenty-First-Century Media Industry: Economic and Managerial Implications in the Age of New Media (2010).
+Dr. Hendricks has authored/edited six books about the topic of New Media Technologies and Media & Politics.
+They include: Social Media and Strategic Communications (Palgrave, 2013), The Palgrave Handbook of Global Radio (Palgrave, 2012), Social Media: Usage and Impact (Lexington, 2011), Techno Politics in Presidential Campaigning: New Voices, New Technologies, and New Voters (Routledge, 2011), The Twenty-First-Century Media Industry: Economic and Managerial Implications in the Age of New Media (Lexington, 2010), and Communicator-in-Chief: How Barack Obama Used New Media Technology to Win the White House (Lexington, 2009/2010) which was awarded the 2011 Distinguished Book Award, Applied Communication Division, National Communication Association.

-Since 2009, Dr. Hendricks has served as a member of the Board of Directors of the Broadcast Education Association (BEA) representing District 5 (Texas, Oklahoma, Kansas, Missouri, and Arkansas) and currently serves as Chair of the BEA Radio & Audio Media (RAM) Division.
-He is past President of the Oklahoma Broadcast Education Association (OBEA) and is a former ex-officio member of the Board of Directors of the Oklahoma Association of Broadcasters (OAB).
+He is a member of the Broadcast Education Association's (BEA) Executive Committee serving as the organization's Secretary/Treasurer.
+From 2009-2013, he served as a member of the BEA Board of Directors representing District 5 (Texas, Oklahoma, Kansas, Missouri, and Arkansas) and is a past Chair of the BEA Radio & Audio Media (RAM) division.
+He is past President of the Oklahoma Broadcast Education Association (OBEA).
 He is past Chair of the Southern States Communication Association's (SSCA) Political Communication and Mass Communication divisions.
 Dr. Hendricks serves on the Editorial Advisory Board of the Journal of Radio and Audio Media and is a past member of the Editorial Advisory Board of the Southwestern Mass Communication Journal.

-He holds a Ph.D. in mass communication with an emphasis in advertising from the University of Southern Mississippi, an M.A. in journalism from the University of Arkansas at Little Rock and a B.A. in radio-television from Southern Arkansas University.
+He holds a Ph.D. in mass communication with an emphasis in advertising from The University of Southern Mississippi, an M.A. in journalism from the University of Arkansas at Little Rock and a B.A. in mass communication from Southern Arkansas University.

-He is married to, Dr. Stacy Hendricks, and they have two children, Abby (15) and Haydyn (13).
+He has been married to, Dr. Stacy Hendricks, for 21 years and they have two children, Abby (17) and Haydyn (15).